 Shaving the beard is a right of passage for men.
 As boys, most of us pretended to shave long before it was necessary and were desperate to learn how to grow a beard fast.
 As grown men, we have questions about the whole thing.
 Why do we have to keep doing this?
 When will Ancient Greek beards come back into prominence?
 Am I doing this the best way?

-We’re going to answer all of your questions (unfortunately the Greek beard is gone for good) with this complete guide on how to shave your beard.
+We're going to answer all of your questions with this complete guide on shaving your beard.

 Why Do Men Have Facial Hair?

-If you subscribe to the whole science thing, there is a perfectly logical explanation for facial hair on men.
+If you subscribe to the whole science thing, there is a perfectly logical explanation for men's facial hair.
 It might not be the most satisfying explanation, but here it is.
 Have you ever heard of androgens?
-These are hormones that are responsible for a lot of physical changes in puberty (and they included testosterone).
-They’re also part of the common cocktails used in steroids.
+These are hormones responsible for a lot of physical changes in puberty (and they included testosterone).
+They're also part of the standard cocktails used in steroids.